AnaHrnndz/OG_Delineation_web/README.md

 # OG_Delineation_web

-Web app for split big protein families in smaller orthologous groups
+Web app for split big protein families in smaller orthologous groups.
+Use

 Build with:
     - Flask
     - ETE4